kalkuteminal/Animation-DNA/02-Codex-DNA.md

 Refer to [database setup tutorial](01-Quick-start#preproduction) for more information.

+#### Publishing data to FTrack
+One way of entering necessary information to FTrack is publishing.
+Publishing is a process of entering data to FTrack database with a help of [FTrack Python API](http://ftrack.rtd.ftrack.com/en/3.3.1/developing/index.html) using Animation DNA tools, e.g. [Data Publisher](03-Tools#data-publisher).

 ### Workflow with outsource studios
 Major part of the project will be done locally in the studio.
 All project data (3D scenes, comp files, script, artwork, sound, editing etc etc) stores at the studio server at network drive.
 To outsource any part of work (for example, animation of some sequences) we create FTP server with project copy on it with the **same folder structure**.
 Outsource company should create **same folder structure on their own network drive** and copy all necessary data into this folder structure.
 Such setup will ensure, that everything will work properly.